Prior to jumping in here with ways to improve methylation I’d highly recommend you read the following blogs

 - Psychological stress: issues at work, at home, with your loved ones, with life

-Number 1.
 If we want to move our body and our methylation processes back into balance, then we really can’t look any further then our gut health.
-Yes, methylation issues are all about gene variations but the deficiencies experienced with poor methylation can potentially be met with the B vitamins that our microbiome manufactures.
+Yes, methylation issues are all about gene variations but the deficiencies experienced with poor methylation can go a long way to being met – with the B vitamins that our microbiome manufactures.
 That is -when our microbiome is thriving and healthy.

 When we invest in our gut health, we preserve the body’s intelligence to create these essential vitamins.
 When our gut is unhealthy and leaky – our liver has to work harder to try to create some of these B vitamins.
 Often the liver is so burdened from toxins and poor methylation processes (yes, it’s a round-robin cycle, unfortunately) that it doesn’t prioritize methylation and these processes become more inefficient.